Economy of Mexico: Joint production

-While many foreign companies like Phillips, Vizio and LG simply install wholly owned factories in Mexico; a number of foreign companies have set up semi-independent joint venture companies with Mexican businesses to manufacture and design components in Mexico.
+While many foreign companies, such as Phillips, Vizio and LG, install wholly owned factories in Mexico, several foreign companies have set up semi-independent joint-venture companies with Mexican businesses to manufacture and design components in Mexico.
 These companies are independently operated from their foreign parent companies and are registered in Mexico.
 These local companies function under Mexican law and retain a sizable portion of the revenue.
-These companies typically function dually as in-company OEM development and design facilities and manufacturing centers and usually produce most components needed to manufacture the finished products.
+These companies typically function as both in-house OEM development and design facilities and manufacturing centers, and usually produce most of the components needed to manufacture the finished products.
 An example would by Sharp which has formed Semex.

-Semex was founded as a joint venture between Sharp and Mexican investors which acts as an autonomous independent company which Sharp only maintains partial control over.
-The company manufactures whole products such televisions and designs individual components on behalf of Sharp such as LCD modules and in return Semex is granted access to Sharp capital, technology, research capacity and branding.
+Semex was founded as a joint venture between Sharp and Mexican investors, and acts as an autonomous, independent company that Sharp maintains only partial control over.
+The company manufactures whole products, such as televisions, and designs individual components on behalf of Sharp, such as LCD modules, and, in return, Semex is granted access to Sharp's capital, technology, research capacity, and branding.
 Notable foreign companies which have set up joint venture entities in Mexico include Samsung which formed Semex, a local designer and manufacturer of finished televisions, white goods and individual electronic components like printed circuit boards, LCD panels and semiconductors, Toshiba, who formed Toshiba de México, S.A. de C.V., an administratively autonomous subsidiary which produces electronics parts, televisions and heavy industrial equipment.

-Some of these subsidiaries have grown to expand into multiple branches effectively becoming autonomous conglomerates within their own parent companies.
+Some of these subsidiaries have expanded into multiple branches, effectively becoming autonomous conglomerates within their parent companies.
 Sony for example started operations in Mexico in 1976 with a group of Mexican investors, and founded the joint venture, Sony de Mexico which produces LED panels, LCD modules, automotive electronics, appliances and printed circuit boards amongst other products for its Japanese parent company, Sony KG.
-Sony de Mexico has research facilities in Monterrey and Mexico City, designs many of the Sony products manufactured in Mexico and has now expanded to create its own finance, music and entertainment subsidiaries which are Mexican registered and independent of their Japanese parent corporation.
+Sony de Mexico has research facilities in Monterrey and Mexico City, designs many of the Sony products manufactured in Mexico, and has now expanded to create its own finance, music, and entertainment subsidiaries, which are Mexican-registered and independent of their Japanese parent corporation.